-The Chorus is even more simple moving just between Em and Am, or VI and II.
+The chorus is even more simple, moving just between Gm and Cm, or the VI and II chord.

-The world famous riff at 0:53 following “…and I say” use the minor pentatonic scale.
+The world famous riff following “…and I say” uses the Minor Pentatonic scale.

 Building a one guitar arrangement